sebschlicht/backupnas/README.md

    **Explanation**
    * The `valid users` directive limits the access to the user that the share has been created for.
    * The `mask` directives ensure that the permissions of new files (and directories) match the default file permissions when working on disk.
+   * `writeable` activates write access for valid users.
+On a backup system this *may not* be desired!

 1. Restart the Samba server to apply the config changes.